Revenue Cloud Advanced is worth it

 In addition, uncovering insights - such as if a quote falls into typical discounted ranges, or summarizing critical dashboards - can now be done conversationally with an agent.

-Transition from CPQ to Revenue Cloud Advanced
+Transitioning from CPQ to RCA

 If you have Salesforce CPQ today, this section’s for you.